-The Company does not hold derivatives at 30 June 2011 (30 June 2010: Nil).
+The Company does not hold derivatives at 30 June 2012 (30 June 2011: Nil).

-Financial liabilities of the Company comprise trade and other payables, distributions payable to shareholders.
+Financial liabilities of the Company comprise trade and other payables and distributions payable.
 Trade and other payables have no contractual maturities but are typically settled within 30 days.

-(e) Fair value measurements
+(h) Fair value measurements